stg7/phrasit/README.md

 Where `n-gram` is, e.g. "hello world", `TAB` is a tabulator and `freq` is the absolute counted frequency.

+You can use e.g. [Ngram Extractor](https://github.com/stg7/ngram-extractor)
+to create an own dataset.

 At the moment, the input format is not customizable, if your data is stored in another format you should build a convert script, that e.g. throw all ngrams in the inport format out to stdout.
 Then you can easily build a processing pipeline like: